openstack/governance/reference/incubation-integration-requirements.rst

 * If the project has functionality which would make sense to be available in the Horizon dashboard, then the project should ensure that integration exists
+* If the project has resources which could be metered, then the project should expose methods that would allow Ceilometer to retrieve these metrics
+* The lifecycle of resources managed by the project should be externalized via notifications so that they can be consumed by other integrated projects

 QA
 --